serhat-dirik/vagrant-project-atomic-demoenv/README.md

 If everything is done properly, kubernetes should be up and running.
 Etcd, kubernetes apiserver, scheduler, controller manager are all running on the master node.
 Kubelet & proxy services should be up & running on minions as  well.

-A private docker registry installed on the master node, public registry is mirrored and ofcourse other nodes configured to use this private registry as a mirror.
+A private docker registry installed on the master node, public registry is mirrored and of course other nodes configured to use this private registry as a mirror.

 At last cockpit management & monitoring tool is also installed on the master node.
-You can access it on port 9090, so visit http://atomic-master:9090 to reach web console.
+You can access it on port 9090, so visit http://atomic-master:9090 to reach it's web console.

-One last note about the environment is, libvirt & kvm (which are my favorite) let you access the private network from the host machine.
-On the other hand virtualbox does not let you to access it from your host machine.
-In order to access your provisioned guests from your host, you need to [forward required ports](http://cdn9.howtogeek.com/wp-content/uploads/2012/08/image323.png) first and please be careful to pick proper nic that used for private networking.

 ### Prerequisite: Vagrant
 You need Vagrant to install & setup our lab environment on your local machine.
 If it's not already installed, please go and install Vagrant on your machine as following the instructions at the [Vagrant web site](http://docs.vagrantup.com/v2/installation/index.html ).
 It's also recommended for you to walk through Vagrant [getting started guide](http://docs.vagrantup.com/v2/getting-started/index.html)  to make sure that your Vagrant installation is properly done.